Blackshirt newspaper coverage of the Mile End Pogrom. Source: Wiki Commons

 But the violent clashes only served as a decoy to occupy the police while the real attack was carried out.
 As police forces monitored the march towards Tower Hill, the fascists set out to destroy the local Jewish businesses.
 150 fascist teenagers ran unimpeded down a deserted Clinton Road headed towards Mile End Road, smashing the windows and looting all the Jewish-owned shops in their way.

-The sheer number of the fascists overwhelmed the shopkeepers, and the few who tried to stop them were attacked with stones and wooden planks.
+The sheer number of fascists overwhelmed the shopkeepers, and the few who tried to stop them were attacked with stones and wooden planks.
 A Mr Samuel Jelen, who owned a hair salon on Mile End Road, was hurled through a shop window together with a four-year-old girl.
 Another Jewish man had his car flipped over and set ablaze.

 The Jewish businesses in Mile End suffered financial losses and destruction of property as a result of the Mile End Pogrom, but the attack did not just affect the community financially.